witnet/witnet-solidity-bridge/README.md

 - **`deleteQuery(uint256 _id)`**:
   - _Description_:
-    - Retrieves the Witnet-solved result (if already available) of a previously posted Witnet request, and removes it from the WRB storage.
+    - Retrieves copy of all Witnet-provided data related to a previously posted request, removing the whole query from the WRB storage.
   - _Inputs_:
     - `_id`: the unique identifier of a previously posted Witnet data request.
   - _Returns_: